dooont/java_final_project/README.md

-Whack A Mole game made with Java
+Whack A Mole game made with Java using the awt, swing, util, and sql libraries
 Creators: Jack Ma and Matthew Maung

 For the database to work make sure these information match: